microsoft/rnx-kit/README.md

 React Native ecosystem and streamlines the developer workflow.

-These tools are actively used every day to ship React Native apps at scale across Microsoft.
-Now they're open source and available for any React Native project.
+These tools are actively used every day to ship React Native apps at scale across Microsoft; now they're open source and available for any React Native project.

 ## What's included